mergado/docs/_posts/2023-10-11-rules-and-queries.md

     + `updated_at` - The last time the product has been changed.
     + `output_changed_at` - The last time the product changed its output values.
     + `data` - Nested structure representing product data.
 These values are altered by rules with higher priority (applied sooner in the chain of rules).
-    + `extracted_element_path_data` - Dictionary containing `element path - list of product values` key-value pairs extracted from product.
+    + `extracted_values` - Dictionary containing `element path - list of product values` key-value pairs extracted from product.
 Element paths must be provided in the settings request during the initiation of the rule.
     + `metadata` - Cached data for the whole application process that you send before in response for this particular product in another rule.

 The request is considered to be a success if the server replies with a `200 OK` HTTP status code and the body of the response contains product’s data in the same format.
 The application is not required to return all products, it is required to return only the products and subtrees with top level elements as roots that were processed and should be changed in some way.
 If application wants to change the values ​​of elements, it is necessary to send the entire subtree in the response, starting with the top level element, in its final form.
 For example, the server's response might be: